ashleefv/COMBINEDglucoseRASpodocytesACEInhibPKPD/README.md

 Corresponding author: A. N. Ford Versypt, ashleefv@okstate.edu

 ## Related Publication for Model Details
-M. R. Pilvankar, H. L. Yong, A. N. Ford Versypt, Mathematical Model for Glucose Dependence of the Local Renin-Angiotensin System in Podocytes, submitted 2018.
+[1] Pilvankar, Minu R., Michele A. Higgins, and Ashlee N. Ford Versypt.
+"Mathematical Model for Glucose Dependence of the Local Renin–Angiotensin System in Podocytes."
+Bulletin of mathematical biology 80, no. 4 (2018): 880-905.

+[2] Pilvankar, Minu R., Hui L. Yong, and Ashlee N. Ford Versypt.
+"A Glucose-Dependent Pharmacokinetic/Pharmacodynamic Model of ACE Inhibition in Kidney Cells."
+Processes, to be submitted, 2019

 ### Main files
 * MAIN.m.